FH70

-The FH70 (field howitzer for the 1970s) is a towed howitzer in use with several nations.
+The FH70 (field howitzer for the 1970s) is a towed 155 mm howitzer used by several nations.

 History

 In 1963, NATO agreed a NATO Basic Military Requirement 39 for close support artillery, either towed or tracked.
 Subsequently, Germany and UK started discussions and design studies and in 1968 established agreed operational characteristics for a towed 155 mm close support gun.
 Italy became a party to the agreement in 1970.